php-telegram-bot/core/doc/01-utils.md

 Remember to always backup first!!

 ### Always log request and response data
-If you's like to always log the request and response data to the debug log, also for successful requests, you can set the appropriate variable:
+If you'd like to always log the request and response data to the debug log, even for successful requests, you can set the appropriate variable:
 ```php
 \Longman\TelegramBot\TelegramLog::$always_log_request_and_response = true;
 ```